How to Podcast your PowerPoint

 How the movies celebrate Christmas

 Children's author, writing coach and playwright

-Writing about what happens when we stop acting
+Writing about anxiety, authenticity, and what happens when we stop acting

 Words and Pictures from the Middle East